Home/Borrowers/Multifamily Properties Hard Money Financing in Boston

 How quickly can you close a multifamily hard money loan in Boston?

-Do you consider the property's rental income when underwriting multifamily loans?
+Do you consider rental income when underwriting multifamily loans?

-Yes, rental income is a primary factor in our multifamily underwriting process.
-For stabilized properties, we analyze current rent rolls, lease terms, and tenant payment history to determine debt service coverage.
-For value-add opportunities, we evaluate market rents in the neighborhood and the borrower's ability to achieve projected rents after renovation.
-Unlike traditional lenders who may require two years of operating history, we can underwrite based on projected income for properties with clear value-add potential.
+Rental income is the primary underwriting factor for our multifamily loans.
+For stabilized properties, we analyze current rent rolls, lease terms, and Massachusetts-required tenant documentation to determine debt service coverage.
+For value-add opportunities, we evaluate achievable market rents based on comparable active rentals in the specific Boston neighborhood and the investor's plan to achieve them through renovation and management improvement.
+We do not require two years of operating history — we can underwrite based on market rent potential for properties with demonstrated value-add upside.

-Can I use hard money financing for multifamily properties in rent-controlled Cambridge?
+Can I use hard money financing for multifamily properties subject to Cambridge tenant protections?